luisplata/presupuesto-del-hogar/README.md

 *   For the PWA to install correctly and display appropriate icons, you **must** create and place the following icon files in the `public/icons/` directory:
     *   `icon-192x192.png` (Required by manifest)
     *   `icon-512x512.png` (Required by manifest)
-    *   `apple-touch-icon.png` (Recommended for iOS, typically 180x180 or larger)
+    *   `apple-touch-icon.png` (Required for iOS 'Add to Home Screen', typically 180x180 or larger)
+*   **Placeholder icons have been added to `public/icons/` to enable the install prompt, but they are just text files.
+You MUST replace these with actual `.png` image files for the PWA to display correctly after installation.**
-*   You might also want to add a `favicon.ico` file to the `public/` directory for browser tabs.
+*   You might also want to add a `favicon.ico` file to the `public/` directory for browser tabs (optional for PWA installability).

 *   **Offline Support:** Full offline capabilities via a service worker are not implemented by default due to potential complexities with `next export`.
 For basic installability, a service worker isn't strictly required.
 Libraries like `next-pwa` can add offline support but might need careful configuration with static exports.